List of fishes of Sweden: List

-Owens
+Aulopiformes

 The Aulopiformes, or grinners, are marine fish, most of which live in deep-sea waters in the Atlantic.
 Only sporadically encountered in Swedish waters, e.g. the Magnisudis atlantica has to date been found eight times, the first in 1960 and the last in 1978.

-swedish fish

 Acipenseriformes (sturgeon-like fish)

 The Acipenseriformes are an order of primitive ray-finned fishes that includes the sturgeons and paddlefishes.
 There have been occasional finds in Swedish waters.
-Some species, such as the Beluga sturgeon are heavily desired for its roe, or caviar.
+Some species, such as the beluga sturgeon are heavily desired for its roe, or caviar.

 Some species of sturgeons are known to have populated Swedish waters in the 19th century along the coast lines of the Baltic Sea and in some inland streams.
-The population has now probably disappeared, and the red list denotes it as disappeared (RE).
-Stuffed specimens are commons in museums.
+The population has now probably disappeared, and the Red List denotes it as disappeared (RE).
+Stuffed specimens are common in museums.

 Anguilliformes (eel fish)

 The European eel (Anguilla anguilla) in Swedish waters has radically diminished in the latest decades, and is now listed as critically endangered.
-The population is estimations to be 1–10% of that in the 1970s.
-Eels are sensitive of environmental pollution, but the fishing of eel have also increased, especially in French waters.
-As eels migrate long distances, overfishing and pollution in one location may radically endanger the population and little is known of all possible causes for the diminishing population.
+The population is estimated to have decreased to 1–10% of what it was in the 1970s.
+Eels are sensitive of environmental pollution, but the fishing of eel has also increased, especially in French waters.
+As eels migrate long distances, overfishing and pollution in one location may endanger the population and little is known of all possible causes for the diminishing population.

 The eel is a popular dish, especially in southern Sweden, and is economically of importance with catches of around 1,000 tonnes (1,200 in 1983).
 It is prepared by being smoked.